Iris-Yunxuan-Li/Algo-Trading-Project/README.md

 The backtesting function simulates trading based on historical data.
 It checks for crossover events between the short-term and long-term moving averages, recording the profits or losses for each trade.
 This allows us to evaluate the strategy's performance before deploying it in live trading.

+### Performance metrics

+Performance metrics, such as the Sharpe Ratio and maximum drawdown, are calculated to assess the strategy's risk-adjusted performance.
+Additionally, a Monte Carlo simulation is implemented to evaluate the robustness of the strategy under different market conditions.

 #### Live Trading with Stop-Loss Orders

 This section implements the trading strategy in a live paper trading environment.
 The code continuously monitors real-time data, places buy or sell orders based on crossover signals, and sets a stop-loss order for risk management.